-Behavioral Health is the full range of mental and emotional well-being – from the basics of how one copes with day-to-day challenges of life, including family relationships, to the treatment of mental illnesses, such as depression or personality disorder, as well as substance use disorder and other addictive behaviors.
+Behavioral Health is the full range of mental and emotional well-being, from the basics of how one copes with day-to-day challenges of life, including family relationships, to the treatment of mental illnesses like depression or personality disorders, substance use disorder, or other addictive behaviors.

 Maui Youth & Family Services provides youth with opportunities to succeed within a safe and supportive environment.
-Our prevention programs help young people form strong social bonds and family foundations so they can make the right decisions regarding drugs, alcohol and other “high-risk” activities when they face peer pressure in high school.
-Our intervention programs help youth in situations beyond their control, whether because they are using/abusing drugs and/or alcohol, are homeless, in foster care or aging out of foster care.
-By stepping in and providing the right guidance and programs on an individualized basis, we can ensure that these young people do not slip through the cracks and encounter further harm.
+Our prevention programs help young people form strong social bonds and family foundations so they can make the right decisions regarding drugs, alcohol, and other “high-risk” activities when they face peer pressure.
+Our intervention programs help youth in situations beyond their control, whether they are using/abusing drugs and/or alcohol or are homeless, in foster care, or aging out of foster care.
+By stepping in and providing the right guidance and support programs on an individualized basis, we can ensure that these young people do not slip through the cracks and encounter further harm.
 MYFS’ broad spectrum of services embraces young people and families in the community and addresses all types of needs related to physical safety, personal growth, and mental and emotional stability.
-MYFS works with several organizations and programs in Maui County and the State of Hawaii, such as Parents and Children Together (PACT), the Judiciary, public schools, Friends of the Children’s Justice Center, Maui Homeless Alliance, the POI (Positive Outreach Intervention) Project and more.
+MYFS works with several organizations and programs in Maui County and the State of Hawaii, such as Parents and Children Together (PACT), the Judiciary, public schools, Friends of the Children’s Justice Center, Maui Homeless Alliance, the POI (Positive Outreach Intervention) Project, and more.

 Aloha House, Inc. is a private, nonprofit organization established in 1977 to provide outpatient and residential treatment for individuals addicted to alcohol and/or other drugs.
 Since that time, the mission has expanded to include provision of comprehensive, family-centered behavioral health interventions for the prevention and treatment of individual and family dysfunction.
 Within the Substance Abuse Services Division, the agency provides residential treatment, outpatient treatment, and long-term recovery support through its Sober Living Program.
 Within the Mental Health and Social Services/Child & Adolescent Mental Health Division, Aloha House provides counseling for both youth and adults.
 Learn more here.